tracy-git123/tracy-git123.github.io/projects/edaproject.md

   <img width="400px" src="../img/Capture.PNG" class="img-thumbnail" >
 </div>

-Region D has the most applicants which is expected as this were Soweto is located which has become one most highly populated areas in Johannesburg.
+- Region D has the most applicants which is expected as this were Soweto is located which has become one most highly populated areas in Johannesburg.
 Soweto alone is home to 1.2 million people of Johannesburg's 5.6 million population.

 <div class="text-center p-4">
   <img width="400px" src="../img/region count map.PNG" class="img-thumbnail" >
 </div>

-## Secondly I looked at how many applicants there were in various monthly income brackets:
+### 3. Next I looked at how many applicants there were in various monthly income brackets:
 <div class="text-center p-4">
   <img width="400px" src="../img/2.PNG" class="img-thumbnail" >
 </div>

-## Third I looked at the age distrubuition of applicants across gender.
+### 4. Next I looked at the age distrubuition of applicants split by gender.
 <div class="text-center p-4">
   <img width="400px" src="../img/5.PNG" class="img-thumbnail" >
 </div>

-## Finally I looked at what Dwelling types applicants are staying in at the moment.
+### 5. Finally I looked at what Dwelling types applicants are staying in at the moment.
-Most applicant foe public housing are those living in informal dwelling types and likely have poor access to water, energy and sanitation services.
+- Most applicants for public housing are those living in informal dwelling types and likely have poor access to water, energy and sanitation services.
 <div class="text-center p-4">
   <img width="600px" src="../img/3.PNG" class="img-thumbnail" >
 </div>